vexeye/vex/README.md

 ## Decorators

-Decorators are functional blueprints to vertically extend other building blocks.
+Decorators are functional blueprints to vertically extend other building blocks with non-destructive composability.

 ```
 dc DecoratorName(&self) {